dechros/tractorSprayerBoom/README.md

-# projectTemplate
+# tractorSprayerBoom
-This project is a template project to be filled for C++ language.
+This project is a demonstration snd simulation project for tractor sprayer attachments.
-This project template is designed for Visual Studio Code.
+This project template is designed for Visual Studio Code for C++ language.